All Products

 • If the video playback URL is https://****.mp4, unify it to http://****.mp4 before you calculate the MD5 value.

-• For Player SDK version 5.5.4.0 and later, if the video playback URL contains authentication parameters and the playback protocol is HLS, you can select different authentication modes by setting the AVPConfig.enableStrictAuthMode field (the default value is false in versions earlier than 7.13.0; the default value is true in version 7.13.0 and later):
+• For Player SDK 5.5.4.0 and later, if the video playback URL contains authentication parameters and the playback protocol is HLS, you can set the AVPConfig.enableStrictAuthMode field to select a different authentication mode (The default value is false for earlier versions.
+The default value is true for 7.13.0 and later.):

 • Non-strict authentication (false): Authentication is cached.
-If only part of the media was cached last time, the player uses the cached authentication to make a request when playing the non-cached part next time.
-If the URL authentication validity period is very short, or playback resumes long after pausing, authentication may expire.
-To resolve this, integrate the auto-refresh playback sources feature.
+If only part of the media was cached previously, the player uses the cached authentication to request non-cached parts.
+If the URL authentication validity period is short, or playback resumes long after pausing, authentication may expire.
+Combine with the auto-refresh playback sources feature to handle expired authentication during resume.

 • Strict authentication (true): Authentication is not cached.
-Authentication is performed every time playback starts.
-This causes startup failure without a network.
+Authentication occurs on every startup, causing startup failure without network connectivity.

 Enable or disable local cache for a single URL